I remember specifically how I would always soothe myself with food.

 How Family Dynamics Shaped My Eating Habits

-I grew up observing different kinds of addictive patterns in my family.
-Patterns that were very closely tied to emotional coping mechanisms that nobody in my family was aware of at the time, and that many still struggle to understand to this day.
+I grew up observing different kinds of addictive patterns in my environment.
+Patterns that were very closely tied to emotional coping mechanisms that nobody was aware of at the time, and that many still struggle to understand to this day.

-Coming from an Eastern European family, there was a lot of drinking and smoking in my environment.
+Coming from an Eastern European background, culturally there was a lot of drinking and smoking.
 And especially, a lot of eating.
+Delicious eating.

-Emotional eating was something many people around me struggled with, and therefore it became something I ended up struggling with myself.
+Emotional eating was something many people struggled with, and therefore it became something I ended up struggling with myself.

-Not to mention the stress of seeing my parents fight to provide for our family.
+Not to mention the stress of seeing my parents fight to provide for our family, while often having to keep two jobs and go to school.

-Thinking back now, those things really played a role in increasing the stress in our household environment and pushed me more and more toward coping with food.
+Thinking back now, those things really played a role in increasing my own stress and pushed me more and more toward coping with food.

 How Struggling With Food Held Me Back